 And here is the writing style index to help you spot common problems like passive voice:

-The interface features a long toolbar at the top, which lists everything that ProWritingAid checks for.
+The interface features a long toolbar at the top, which lists everything that ProWritingAid checks for:

-I was so impressed with this web-based editor, but I was still concerned about the add-on applications.
+I was impressed with this web-based editor, but I was still concerned about the add-on applications.
 Could they live up to the lofty expectations I expected from this service?

 First, I installed the Microsoft Word add-on.

 I entered our control content once again to see if the Word application would give me the same results as its web-based counterpart.
+Here’s a screenshot of the results:

 I moved onto the Chrome browser extension and started typing up some horrid email content.
 I made sure that both my Grammarly and ProWritingAid extensions were working at the same time.
 I wanted to see if they would find the same issues.